Control (video game): Plot

-Ahti, a paranatural entity who manifests as a janitor, gives Jesse a cassette player which enables her to navigate an elaborate maze protecting the slide projector's chamber in the Research Sector.
-She finds the slide projector missing, but learns that Trench and Darling used the device to enter an alternate dimension known as Slidescape-36, where they discovered an entity they dubbed Hedron.
-Jesse finds Hedron and discovers that it is Polaris, but moments later, the Hiss attacks and destroys Hedron.
-Jesse's mind is invaded by the Hiss, but she is able to rediscover Polaris within herself, allowing her to fight off the Hiss and save the Bureau.
-In the process, Jesse learns that Trench was the first individual to be possessed by the Hiss during the expeditions to Slidescape-36, and was responsible for releasing the Hiss into the Oldest House.
-Jesse finds the slide projector in the Executive Sector, where Dylan and the Hiss are attempting to enter the Astral Plane through a portal and overtake the Board.
-She deactivates the slide projector and seemingly cleanses the Hiss from Dylan, which closes the portal but leaves him in a coma.
-In the aftermath, the Oldest House remains infested by the Hiss and under lockdown to prevent its escape, but Jesse has come to terms with her new role as director and resolves to find a solution together with the FBC's surviving personnel.
+Searching for the projector in the Containment Sector, Jesse discovers the Bureau had been conducting experiments to recreate the AWE in Ordinary, while tracking her whereabouts as a potential candidate for Director of the Bureau.
+After finding the projector had been moved by Dr. Darling to Dimensional Research, she seeks the aid of Ahti, a paranatural entity who manifests as the Oldest House's janitor, and he gifts Jesse a cassette player that enables her to navigate an elaborate and shape-shifting maze protecting the projector's location.
+At Dimensional Research, Jesse discovers the power source of the HRAs to be an enormous, hexagonal entity dubbed Hedron by Trench and Dr. Darling after they discovered it in an alternate dimension known as Slidescape-36 via the projector.
+Jesse recognizes it as Polaris but her attempts to free it inadvertently invites Hiss attacks that destroy Hedron.
+With Polaris defeated, Jesse's mind is invaded by the Hiss, where she learns Trench too had been possessed by the Hiss during expeditions to Slidescape-36 and manipulated into releasing it onto the Oldest House.
+Discovering parts of Polaris still remained in her being, Jesse successfully repels the Hiss and chases down Dylan, who attempts to enter the Astral Plane through the slide projector and overtake the Board.
+She deactivates the slide projector and seemingly cleanses the Hiss from Dylan, closing the portal but leaving Dylan in a coma.
+In the aftermath, the Oldest House remains infested by the Hiss and under lockdown to prevent its escape, but Jesse has come to terms with her new role as director and decides to find a solution with the FBC's surviving personnel.